-While we always appreciate a nice review, after 40 years you are bound to receive a few testimonials that are not the run of the mill, “great book” or “my scored jumped 10 points because of you guys.”
-We have plenty of those fantastic reviews found on each book’s page.
 The testimonials listed here are samples of what have been collected over 40 years and are the kind of stuff that come from a very genuine place and sometimes a very humorous place.
 Most were hand-written so some of the experience gets lost when typed but you’ll get a good feel.
 Enjoy!

-Acid Base Fluids and Electrolytes: Practically Life savor for both you and patient
+Acid Base Fluids and Electrolytes: Practically Life savor for both you and patient.

 I hardly anytime would give “5” stars to any products, but this just blew my doubts and misunderstanding out to pieces.
 I don’t want to sound too explicit, but actually it’s better than sex when you understand something and everything come to senses.